eProsima/Fast-DDS/examples/cpp/rtps/Registered/README.md

 source ../setup.bash
 cd  examples/cpp/rtps/Registered/bin
 export ROS_DISCOVERY_SERVER=";127.0.0.1:14521"
-./Registered writer -s 10 -i 1000
+./Registered writer -s 1000 -i 1000
 ```

 #### Test results

-Matching and unmatching of participants is shown on the Discovery Servers' terminals with outputs such as this:
+Matching and unmatching of participants is shown on the terminals with outputs such as this:

 ```
 Participant with name RTPSParticipant and GUID 01.0f.bf.dc.6c.18.1c.d8.01.00.00.00|0.0.1.c1 matched